Bauhaus (company): History

-Branches of the Bauhaus in Mannheim opened in Heidelberg and Karlsruhe, then in 1968 the first store opened in West Berlin.
+Bauhaus Mannheim was followed by branches that opened in Heidelberg and Karlsruhe, then in 1967 the first store opened in West Berlin.
 By the end of the 1960s there were 10 branches and in the 1970s there were already three times as many.
 From the start of the 1980s to the end of the 1990s this expansion was concentrated wholly on Germany, with 60 new branches being opened.
 The 100th branch opened in 1989 in the town of Flensburg.

-The first Bauhaus outside of Germany opened in Austria, where in 1972 the first state owned company was founded.
-Following this in 1988 the Scandinavian industry officially opened in Denmark and in 1993 the first Bauhaus in Eastern Europe opened in the Czech Republic.
-As of January 2015 Bauhaus is operating in 19 different countries with over 250 branches.
+In 1972, the first international Bauhaus opened in Austria.
+This was followed by further expansion in 1988 whereby the first Scandinavian store officially opened in Denmark, and in 1993 the first Bauhaus in Eastern Europe opened in the Czech Republic.
+As of January 2015 Bauhaus operates in 19 different countries with over 250 branches.
 To this day (January 2015) the German branch of Bauhaus (Service Center Deutschland) is based in Mannheim.

-At the start of 2000 Bauhaus were in talks with the American DIY chain The Home Depot, which however ended without a result.
-In 2007 the Federal Court of Justice of Germany decided that the decision made by the Higher Regional Court of Hamburg would be rescinded, thus Bauhaus was forbidden from using a brand with the appendix "The Home Store".
+In the early 2000s, Bauhaus explored a potential partnership with the American DIY chain The Home Depot.
+However, these talks ultimately ended without any result.
+In 2007 a trademark dispute arose to which the Federal Court of Justice of Germany ruled that a decision made by the Higher Regional Court of Hamburg be rescinded, thus Bauhaus was forbidden from using a brand with the appendix "The Home Store".

 At the end of 2004 Bauhaus as well as Praktiker, withdrew from the trade group "Deutsche Heimwerker-, Bau- und Gartenfachmärkte" (literally, the German DIY and Garden Stores trade group).
 Bauhaus also does not belong to an employer's association, so it is not governed by a tariff commitment.
 Ten of the 150 Bauhaus stores in Germany have a works council.

-At the end of November 2013, it was announced that Bauhaus wanted to take over 24 Max Bahr branches, who have around 1300 employees working for them.
-Max Bahr used to belong to Praktiker and declared itself insolvent on 25 July 2013 because of Praktiker's insolvency.
+At the end of November 2013, it was announced that Bauhaus intended to acquire 24 Max Bahr branches, a German home improvement retailer with approximately 1300 employees.
+Max Bahr previously belonged to the Praktiker hardware store chain, and declared itself insolvent on 25 July 2013 due to Praktiker's insolvency.
 Alongside the 20 Max Bahr sites, four Praktiker sites were added.

+In 2014, Bauhaus relocated its headquarters to Belp, Switzerland.

 On March 30, 2020, it was announced that Bauhaus would take over the Bonn leisure markets of Knauber KG.
-The acquisition took place on July 1, 2020.
+The acquisition completed on July 1, 2020.

+The largest hardware store in Europe, spanning over 30,000 m² of sales space, is the Bauhaus in Frechen near Cologne.
+It was initially opened in 1997 and has since undergone several expansions.
+As of April 2010, this position was previously held by the Bauhaus in Düsseldorf-Gerresheim, which boasted a sales area of 28,000 m².